tamara-0527/pallida-orientation-exam-retake/javascript.md

 ## 2) Quiz time

  - What is a middleware and why it's used?
 (2p)
+ The midddleware takes up position between the request send and the response.
+The middleware is a tool, which offer service to the application.
+ Middleware makes it easier for software developers to implement communication and input/output, so they can focus on the specific purpose of their application.

  - What's the main difference between the `onload` and the `readystatechange` provided by the `XMLHttpRequest` object?
-(1p)
+(1p) The onload executes a function immediately after a page has been loaded.
+Redystatechange contains the event handler to be called when the readystatechange event is fired, that is every time the readyState property of the XMLHttpRequest changes.